University of California-San Diego

 ACADEMIC INTEGRITY

 Students are encouraged to share intellectual views and discuss freely the principles and applications of course materials.
 However, graded work must be the product of independent effort unless otherwise instructed.
-Students are expected to adhere to UC San Diego on academic integrity policy.
+Students are expected to adhere to UC San Diego academic integrity policy.

 SPECIAL NEEDS AND ACCOMMODATIONS